Fabio-RibeiroB/freecertiffy/readme.md

 # FreeCertiffy
 ## Running this program
-All you need is the instructions in the dist directory.
+All you need to try this out is the dist directory.

-Everything else in this repository is for the code for the flaskapp itself.
+Everything else in this repository is if you want access to the flaskapp code or want to work out what it's doing.

-You can use this to also run the containers and have access to the code.

 # docker-compose.yaml here is to build two containers:
-  - flaskapp is the main program freecertiffy
+  - freecertiffy_flaskapp is the flaskapp container
-  - mongo container for the database
-  - with the container volume mongodb
+  - freecertiffy_mongo is the database with volume freecertiffy_mongo

 # Fun Facts about the database admin passwords:
   - There has to be an admin user and password to protect the mongo database.
-  - You  set these in **myenv.env**
+  - These are set in **myenv.env**

 # Mongo Database essentials
   - The mongo database is called "freecertiffy" and has two collections: "users" and "certificates"
-  - The "users" collection needs a default entry using this  __insert_user_record_to_freecertiffy.py__ once the containers are up
-    (This is explained below as the sequence of bringing up the containers is outlined.)

 # From the top Maestro
 ## Edit __myenv.env__